 Wix

 Wix is a quick and easy solution for publishers who want to go online right away.
+It’s a cloud-based company, offers to create HTML5 and mobile-friendly websites for free.
+It was founded in 2006 by Avishai Abrahami and his co-founders.

+It will take not more than 5-10 minutes to make a live blog with professional design.
 Don’t you have money to invest?
-You shouldn’t worry, they will host your site and provide support almost like premium.
+You shouldn’t worry, they will host your site and provide supports almost like premium.

 Pros: